pryv/lib-js/components/pryv-cmc/README.md

 #### Accept hand-off (app without a personal token)

 `acceptInvite` and `acceptScopeUpdate` post triggers that the server gates to **personal tokens only**.
-If your app holds only an app/shared access, hand the user off to app-web-auth3's `/cmc-accept` or `/cmc-scope-update` page: the user authenticates with their own credentials, the page writes the trigger with the fresh personal token, and the result is returned to your app via popup `postMessage` or `returnUrl` redirect.
+If your app holds only an app/shared access, hand the user off to app-web-user-account's `/cmc-accept` or `/cmc-scope-update` page: the user authenticates with their own credentials, the page writes the trigger with the fresh personal token, and the result is returned to your app via popup `postMessage` or `returnUrl` redirect.

 Revoke does NOT need a hand-off — `cmc.revokeAcceptance` / `cmc.revokeRelationship` go through the standard `AccessLogic.canDeleteAccess` rule (which honours the `selfRevoke` feature permission on the target).
 Apps holding the relationship's data-grant access can self-revoke from any token class.